pulp/pulp_docker/docs/workflows/manage-content.rst

 When a client tries to untag an image that was already untagged, a new repository version is created as well.

-Reference: `Docker Untagging Usage <../restapi.html#tag/docker:-untag>`_
+Reference: `Container Untagging Usage <../restapi.html#tag/container:-untag>`_

 .. _recursive-add:

 Recursively Add Content to a Repository
 ---------------------------------------

-Any Docker content can be added to a repository version with the recursive-add endpoint.
+Any Container content can be added to a repository version with the recursive-add endpoint.
 Here, "recursive" means that the content will be added, as well as all related content.

-.. _docker-content-relations:
+.. _container-content-relations:

 Relations:
    - Adding a **tag**  will also add the tagged manifest and its related